Benedictteo05/OSA_notes/Programming/Kotlin.md

 	3, 4 -> println("x is 3 or 4")
 	in 5..6 -> println("x is in range")
 	else -> {
-		println("x is neither 1 or 2")
+		println("none of the above")
 	}
 }
 ```

 **For loops**
 ```
-// print from 1 to 5
+// print from 1 to 4
 for (i in 1..5){
 	println(i)
 }